 WASHINGTON, (Reuters) - Boston Scientific Corp.'s (BSX.N: Quote, Profile, Research) distribution process has "serious" problems that allowed flawed medical devices to be shipped, including its Taxus drug-coated stent, U.S. regulators said in a letter made public on Tuesday.

-The company's shares, which have underperformend the S&P 500 by 28 percent since January, closed down 4.53 percent, or $1.23, to $25.92 on the New York Stock Exchange.
-Yet industry analysts said Tuesday's letter did renew worries about the beleaguered medical device sector, which has been hit hard during the last year with a series of manufacturing-related problems, they said.
+Yet industry analysts said Tuesday's letter was not major because it faulted oversight practices, not products.
+But it did renew worries about the beleaguered medical device sector, which has been hit hard during the last year with a series of manufacturing-related problems, they said.

 "We do not dispute that some of these mistakes occurred," Rudnick said.
 "We're working on the process issues."

-The latest FDA warning letter followed an inspection of Boston Scientific's Quincy, Massachusetts, shipping facility.
+The latest FDA warning letter followed an inspection of Boston Scientific's Quincy, Massachusetts, shipping facility that ended in May.